Fairway · 2023

 Sources

-- Titleist TSR1 Fairway Woods Review - MyGolfSpy (2023 best for accuracy, 6th overall, lack of distance)
+- Read the full review at Titleist TSR1 Fairway Woods Review - MyGolfSpy

-- Titleist launches lightweight TSR1 drivers, fairway woods and hybrids for 2023 - GolfWRX
+- Read the full review at Titleist launches lightweight TSR1 drivers, fairway woods and hybrids for 2023 - GolfWRX

-- Titleist TSR1 Fairway Wood Review - Today's Golfer
+- Read the full review at Titleist TSR1 Fairway Wood Review - Today's Golfer

-- Titleist TSR1 Fairway Wood Review - Golf Monthly
+- Read the full review at Titleist TSR1 Fairway Wood Review - Golf Monthly

-- Titleist TSR1 Fairway Wood Review - The Hackers Paradise
+- Read the full review at Titleist TSR1 Fairway Wood Review - The Hackers Paradise